rinikerlab/GHOST/README.md

   Notebook to reproduce the results of the multi-task classification models for the MoleculeNet datasets.

 ### Validation Data:
-The threshold optimization methods have been validated agaist 138 public datasets and these are all provided here in the folder `data`.
+The threshold optimization methods have been validated agaist 138 public datasets and these are all provided here in the folder `notebooks/data`.

 ### Dependencies:
 If you are just interested in using ghostml in your own code/notebooks, you'll just need these packages: